Admission Policy for Undocumented Applicants

 In deciding which applicants will be offered admission, we carefully review each student’s high school record.
 We look for evidence that the applicant has taken a rigorous curriculum, performed at a very high level, and will contribute to the campus community in other ways.
-Competition for space in the class is high.
-Macalester generally considers more than 1,000 applications for the 55-65 spaces available through the international admissions process.
+Because our ability to offer admission to undocumented students who need financial assistance is severely limited, competition for space in the class is extremely high.

 Financial Aid Policy

 Macalester's long-standing commitment to internationalism and multiculturalism includes a significant financial aid fund for qualified students.
 The College meets 100% of demonstrated financial need for all admitted students.
 Admitted undocumented students who are not permitted by law to work in the U.S. would receive additional student loans to replace the amount typically earned through student employment.